This is the user manual for the Binomial Option Pricing Calculator.

 For detailed explanation of the models and which to use, see Models and Number of Steps.

-If you have any questions or feedback, or encounter any problems or unexpected behavior, please feel free to contact us.
+If you have any questions or feedback, or encounter any problems or unexpected behavior, please feel free to contact me.